HaashimH1/Deploma/README.md

 3. Once this is selected, the page will be automatically refreshed with a detailed ribbon display to indicate successful deployment.
 The live link can be found on GitHub [here](https://haashimh1.github.io/Deploma/)

+** Note that all my commits with a 'f-' at the begining signifies a Feature added in that commit

 ### Clone from GitHub
 To clone this repository, follow these steps: